Xiragi/keats_downloader/README.md

 - Linux and Mac OSX support
 - srt download option
 - Auto-add ffmpeg to path
+- Add padding so files are in order and avoid overwriting of videos of the same file name.
+- Checking of files that exist so that you don't need find and search for the same links again.

 ## Requirements
 1. To install the python modules used by the project run the following in the directory.